VisualPracticeRank/CourseProject/README.md

    `python3 manage.py makemigrations`

-   `python3 manage.py migrate`
+   `python3 manage.py migrate --run-snycdb`

-   `python3 manage.py runserver --run-snycdb`
+   `python3 manage.py runserver`

 A browser with the application will pop-up, or you can head to 127.0.0.1:8000